AndrewTranMSW/AndrewTranMSW/README.md

 - 🔭 I’m currently working on the final project for my coding bootcamp at UW.
 - 🌱 I’m currently learning the 'R' in the MERN stack--React!
 - 👯 I’m looking to collaborate on more projects that require React and MongoDB.
-- 💬 Ask me about photography, MTG, and how I stumbled into Kanye West
+- 💬 Ask me about photography, MTG, and how I stumbled into 2007 Kanye West.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: I actually like pineapple on my pizza, and you can too if you have a heart.
+- ⚡ Fun fact: I actually like pineapple on my pizza, and you can too if you had a heart.

 [![Andrew's GitHub stats](https://github-readme-stats.vercel.app/api?username=andrewtranmsw&show_icons=true&theme=dracula)](https://github.com/andrewtranmsw/github-readme-stats)